Authorize a representative – Business number

-To provide written authorization, you must complete and sign an RC59, Business Consent form.
+To provide written authorization, you must complete and sign a Form RC59, Business Consent.
 The form may only be signed by an authorized person of the business.
 This includes an owner, partner of a partnership, a director of a corporation, an officer of a non-profit organization, or a trustee of an estate.

 - Ensure the information provided is accurate.

 - You must grant the person named on the RC59 the authority to access your account information at one of the two levels listed below:

 - Level 1: disclose information only

 - Level 2: to disclose and request changes to information

 By signing the RC59, you are authorizing a representative to have access to information regarding your business account (online if specified, via the telephone or in writing).
 Once completed and verified it must be sent to your CRA tax centre within six months of its signature date.

 A representative with online access can file returns and check their status, view account balances and transactions, transfer payments, view correspondence, and more.
 See our List of services for representatives of businesses.

 For more information on this service, see the instructions on the Form RC59, Business Consent.

 It is your responsibility to monitor and understand the transactions your representative is conducting on your behalf.
 By accessing My Business Account, you can view a list of representatives you've authorized as well as verify the latest activity on your account.

 If you feel your representative is not acting in your best interests, you should immediately remove their access to your information.